Credit and homeownership counseling resources

 Encourage homebuyers, especially first-time homebuyers and homebuyers with no credit history or a marginal credit standing, to attend credit-counseling classes.
 Buyers who are educated about the basics of consumer credit and mortgage loans are less likely to be tricked by unscrupulous lenders.
 They will be more likely to shop around for the lender and the mortgage that best meets their needs.
-Lists of counseling services in Wisconsin appear at the following links:
+Find Wisconsin counseling services below:

 Financial Literacy Information for Consumers

 Buyers should be encouraged to find out their credit score and obtain a copy of their credit report from a national credit reporting agency.
 Credit scores are based on an individual's credit report information and are used to predict whether consumers will make their payments on time.

 The Fair and Accurate Credit Transactions Act (FACT Act) was signed into law in December 2003.
 The FACT Act, a revision of the Fair Credit Reporting Act, allows consumers to get one free comprehensive disclosure of all of the information in their credit file from each of the three national credit reporting agencies once every 12 months through a central source.